UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

     we'll update you on that.
 The data copying all takes a lot of time, and once it is there, we need to run filesystem checks on it which also take time.

+  - 2023-12-04 12:30 - The data copying is continuing.

+    * The copy of the failed section of filesystem to a new area is at 33% done, expected to take 4.5 days more.

+    * The copy of home directories from our backup location to easier access location is at 44TiB and 86M items out of 48TiB and 219M.
+It is hard to predict how long that may take, as the number of items is the bottleneck.
+It has been going through usernames in alphabetical order and has reached those starting "ucbe".

+    If the first of these copies completes successfully, we will then need to go through a filesystem check.
+This will also take possibly a week or more - it is difficult to predict right now.
+If this recovery continues as it has been and completes successfully, it looks like we may have lost a relatively small proportion of data - but we cannot guarantee that at this stage, and the copy has not completed.

+    So at present we expect to be down at least all of this week, and all of next week - and possibly into the week of the 18th before UCL's Christmas closing on the 22nd.

+    I'm sorry about this - with these amounts of data and numbers of files, it gets difficult to predict how long any of these operations will take.

+    We've had a couple of questions about whether there is any way people can get their data from Myriad - until the filesystem is reconstructed and brought back up, we cannot see separate files or directories on Myriad.

 ### Kathleen